Did You Say 4-Month Regression or Progression?

-One word that pops up on every social media outlet, in your monthly book club or at the neighborhood party is regressions.
-When it comes to sleep you will see several times during a little one’s growth and development they have regressions.
-I like to view these as progressions, meaning the child is hitting a milestone, cognitive developments, changes to grow and progress onto the next stage.
+One phrase that pops up on every social media outlet, in your monthly book club, and at the neighborhood party is sleep regressions when discussing our children's sleep.
+When it comes to sleep you will see several times during a little one’s growth and development that experience sleep regressions; however, I like to view these as progressions, meaning the child is hitting a milestone, cognitive developments, changes to grow, and are progressing onto the next stage.
 There are typically 4 sleep regressions you hear the most about when moms start asking for help in the sleep regression department.

 As discussed, the 4 to 3 nap transition is taking place during this time along with the wake windows growing a bit more between each month.
 This can be tricky for parents to find the right “timing” for each nap and on top of it baby is infamous for waking at the 20-30-minute marker for each nap another part of this 4 months “progression”.